Marta Rădulescu: Revista Mea and later years

 Himself sympathetic toward the Guard, Crevedia published his own account of the affair in the 1936 novel Buruieni de dragoste ("Love Weeds"), with himself as the protagonist Trestieru and Marta as Sanda Marinescu; Fluor is disguised as the agronomist Grâu Marinescu.
 This work cemented earlier allegations against Dan Rădulescu (including that he had penned his daughters' work), but added that he was ideologically unreliable.
 Appearing as Professor Barbu Marinescu, he is a democratic-minded, "bookish" Freemason, obsessed with sociology and Fordism.
 In love with Sanda, whom he believes to be his ideal "intellectual woman", Trestieru is disappointed by her plagiarism and her overall mediocrity.
 Praised by nationalists as an attack on the "spiritual emptiness" of the Guard's "detractors", or as a "lifelike expression of today's Romanian bourgeoisie", Buruieni de dragoste was panned by reviewer Romulus Demetrescu.
 A former schoolteacher whose students had included Fluor Rădulescu, he described Crevedia's book as a megalomaniac's lampoon, "doing away with all discretion and delicacy".
 Lovinescu sees Crevedia's book as accomplished, but "embarrassing".

 Also in 1936, Fluor himself became a published novelist, with a psychological novel of his adolescence, called Descătușare ("Unchaining")—the first part of an incomplete cycle.
-Marta's final work was another novel, Streina ("The Foreigner"), which came out in 1940.
+Also that year, all three Rădulescus, including Marta, who had married into a Moga family and used the new name of "Marta D. Rădulescu-Moga", celebrated the right-wing daily Universul for its offensive against the "Jewish communism" at Adevărul.
+In June 1937, the Guard's main daily, Buna Vestire, reported that Revista Mea had not appeared for a long time, adding: "Marta Rădulescu needs to make up her mind, and Revista Mea needs to reappear.
+Our comrades await it."
+That same month, another Cluj magazine, called România Eroică, hosted fragments of Marta's historical novel, Frații de cruce ("Blood Brothers" or "Brothers of the Cross").
+Her final work was another novel, Streina ("The Foreigner"), which came out in 1940.
 This too was the first part of a planned cycle, called Ferentarii, that she did not complete.
 Their father, meanwhile, reasserted his faith in the Guard by contributing, during the December 1937 election, to a collective homage in Buna Vestire.

 According to historian Dragoș Sdrobiș, the first stages of World War II should have been a time of political prominence for the family, with the Iron Guard having set up its totalitarian government, the National Legionary State.
-However, they were not, and "historical silence fell" over all three Rădulescus.
+However, this was not the case, and "historical silence fell" over all three Rădulescus.
+In October 1944, shortly after the anti-Nazi coup and the Communist Party's legalization, the latter's official organ, Scînteia, demanded that Rădulescu be "purged" out of the Writers' Society—along with scores of other Guardist or more generically nationalist affiliates.
+Surviving the establishment of a Romanian communist regime, Marta died on September 5, 1959, aged 47; her father outlived her by ten years, dying on November 14, 1969, when Fluor was still alive.